AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

   * This section includes all the important points discussed in each meeting, including weekly group meetings, client meetings, and any other external meetings.
  - Audit documents
    * This section includes all the information related to each audit, including audit documents, presentations preparation, and feedback from other stakeholders in each audit tutorials.
+ - Deision log
+   * This section contains each decision making process during the project, including background, SWOT anlaysis of option considered, action items and the outcomes.
  - Research
    * This section includes all the references that have been used in the designing and evaluating phases for the rendering process.
  - Rendering design